-On September 16, 2020, we signed the Contribution Agreement (as amended, the "Contribution Agreement") with Her Majesty the Queen in Right of Canada, as represented by the Minister of Industry (the "Minister"), whereby the Minister agreed to contribute an amount not exceeding the lesser of (i) 75% of VBI Cda's costs incurred in respect of the Project, subject to certain eligibility limitations as set forth in the Contribution Agreement and (ii) CAD \$56 million from the SIF to support the development of our coronavirus vaccine program, VBI-2900, though Phase II clinical studies (the "Project").
+On September 16, 2020, we signed the Contribution Agreement (as amended, the "Contribution Agreement") with Her Majesty the Queen in Right of Canada, as represented by the Minister of Industry (the "Minister"), whereby the Minister agreed to contribute an amount not exceeding the lesser of (i) 75% of VBI Cda's costs incurred in respect of the Project, subject to certain eligibility limitations as set forth in the Contribution Agreement and (ii) CAD \$55,976 from the SIF to support the development of our coronavirus vaccine program, VBI-2900, though Phase II clinical studies (the "Project").
 We initially agreed to complete such project, to be conducted exclusively in Canada except as permitted otherwise under certain circumstances, in or before the first quarter of 2022 ("Project Completion Date").
-On March 28, 2022, we and the Minister signed an amendment to the Contribution Agreement, the main purpose of which was to extend the collaboration and move the Project Completion Date from March 31, 2022 to December 31, 2023.
+On March 28, 2024, we and the Minister signed an amendment to the Contribution Agreement, the main purpose of which was to extend the collaboration and move the Project Completion Date from December 31, 2023 to March 31, 2027.
 In consideration of such contribution, we agreed to guarantee the complete performance and fulfillment of VBI Cda's obligations under the Contribution Agreement.
 In the event VBI Cda fails to perform or otherwise satisfy any of its obligations related to the Contribution Agreement, we will become a primary obligor under the Contribution Agreement.

 Costs associated with the Contribution Agreement are expensed as incurred in Research and Development expenses and overhead charges are included in General and Administrative.
-For the year ended December 31, 2022 and 2021, the Company recognized \$6,038 and \$7,248, respectively, as a reduction in expenses.
-As of December 31, 2022 and 2021, the Company had \$790 and \$947, respectively, recorded as deferred government grants, recorded in other current liabilities on the consolidated balance sheet.
+For the years ended December 31, 2023 and 2022, the Company recognized \$5,392 and \$6,038, respectively, as a reduction in expenses.
+As of December 31, 2023 and 2022, the Company had \$55 and \$790, respectively, recorded as deferred government grants, recorded in other current liabilities on the consolidated balance sheet.

-16. INCOME TAXES
+17. INCOME TAXES